MohammadAliAlizada/mern-node-with-redux/README.md

 # mern-note-with-redux
 It is a Full Stack Note App.
-Used Node.js and Express.js for backend, react.js for frontend and stores user details in encrypted format in Mongo DB Database.
+Uses Redux for state managing and stores user details in encrypted format in Mongo DB Database.

 # Tech Stack
 **Client:** React JS